Self-employed mortgage guide

 Many mainstream mortgage lenders offer self-employed mortgages although each has its own lending criteria.
 For example:

-• Nationwide self-employed mortgage requirements include self-employed applicants needing a minimum trading period of 2 years.
+- Nationwide self-employed mortgage requirements include self-employed applicants needing a minimum trading period of 2 years.
 For sole traders and partnerships, you’ll need to provide the last 2 years’ income and the lender will use the lower of the most recent year’s net profit (or share of), or the average of the last 2 years’ net profit (or share of) figures.

-• Halifax self employed mortgage requirements.
+- Halifax self-employed mortgage requirements.
 While the lender asks for evidence of the last 2 years Tax Calculations and corresponding Tax Year Overviews or Last 2 years finalised accounts, they also say ‘Where the customer has been trading for less than 2 years, a minimum of 1 year’s accounts will be considered.
 Latest 3 months’ bank statements for the account which is used for business purposes may be required.’

-• NatWest self-employed mortgage requirements For sole traders or partnerships, NatWest’s lending criteria includes evidence of 2 years SA100 (Tax Return) OR Full and Finalised accounts, 2 years SA302 Tax Calculation and Tax year overview, 3 months Personal Bank statements and 3 months Business Bank statements, if applicable.
+- NatWest self-employed mortgage requirements For sole traders or partnerships, NatWest’s lending criteria includes evidence of 2 years SA100 (Tax Return) OR Full and Finalised accounts, 2 years SA302 Tax Calculation and Tax year overview, 3 months Personal Bank statements and 3 months Business Bank statements, if applicable.

-How to find a self-employed mortgage advisor
+How to find a self-employed mortgage adviser

 Frequently Asked Questions